OfficialKrisHass/Copper-Engine/Documentation/Guide/05 - Input.md

 transform.position += new Vector3(input, 0.0f, 0.0f);
 ```

 `Input.GetAxis(string axis)` returns the value for the axis with the name equal to the value of `axis`.
-In this keys, `"Keys_AD"` is a built-in axis that returns -1 for A and 1 for D.
+In this case, `"Keys_AD"` is a built-in axis that returns -1 for A and 1 for D.

 When you run the game now, you should get the exact same result.